PrototypeZone/tech104/tech104lab03.md

     page 36 of Lecture Notes: 03_Introduction to C Programming.pptx
 2. Add a relevant calculation with user input and the above to your program.
 3. Print the output of the calculation to the terminal and show your professor.
-4. Ensure your program compiles by Sunday at 11 am.
+4. Ensure your program compiles by tomorrow morning at 10 am.